esakki2104prsnl/cyberdude-challenges/Javascript/02-switch-case/readme.md

 This challenge is part of free internship (Fullstack Engineer) offered by [CyberDude Networks Pvt.
 Ltd.](https://cyberdudenetworks.com) You can find all the source code and live links below.

-> Task #1: Create a switch case with all possible conditions
+> Task #1-> sub-division 2: Create a switch case with all possible conditions

 ```
 // Switch Case

 const userName = prompt("Enter your name")
 const times = new Date().getHours();